alexkoh95/Kcalculate-/README.md

 We reinforced our understanding of the content taught by GA by using a MERN stack to achieve our app's functions.

+Alex:
-The main features I contributed to in this group projects are (1) Pulling from CalorieNinja's API and storing information in the database, (2) Displaying insights in the Log History page. s
+The main features I contributed to in this group project are (1) Pulling from CalorieNinja's API and storing information in the database, (2) Displaying insights in the Log History page.

-One of the main challenges I ran into was Authentication.
-This lead me to spend a few days on a research spike into OAuth, Auth0, and two-factor authentication using Firebase or other third parties.
-Due to project time constraints, I had to table authentication and focus more on data visualization from parts of the API that weren't restricted to authenticated users.

-At the end of the day, the technologies implemented in this project are React, React-Router 4.0, Redux, LoDash, D3, and a significant amount of VanillaJS, JSX, and CSS.
-I chose to use the `create-react-app` boilerplate to minimize initial setup and invest more time in diving into weird technological rabbit holes.
-In the next iteration I plan on handrolling a `webpack.config.js` file to more fully understand the build process.
+Iman:
+The main features I contribute to in this group project are (1) Overall design, (2) Dashboard

+Wei Hong:
+The main features I contributed to were (1) User sign-up and sign-in (2) User authentication